Pln 501 (Gog 521) Planning History and Philosophy (3)

 Provides an overview of the concepts, laws, political influences, programs, planning methodologies, organizations, and individuals behind the parks, historic preservation, and heritage movements in the U.S. Examines how the preservation and conservation of natural, historic and cultural resources are interrelated and may be used as a means to augment the distinctive character of communities and regions, to foster local pride, and to promote tourism and economic development.
 Examples of traditional state, local and national parks and historic sites, as well as non-traditional and "inhabited" parks, such as greenways, heritage areas, land trusts, and scenic byways, are studied.

 To understand water as an increasingly scarce and important world resource.
 Students will learn how water is harnessed and moved, how competing water uses are prioritized, how to prevent source water depletion, how to plan for safe drinking water supplies and how to protect water quality through watershed planning and stormwater management, using New York and U.S. examples.
-Prerequisites: Pln 505 or Pln 506, or equivalent coursework or experience in land-use planning or law.
+Prerequisites: Pln 505 or permission of instructor.

 Pln 535 (Pad 534) Environmental Restoration & Brownfields Redevelopment (3-4)